Split Face Tiles 550 x 150

 What Type of Wall Surface Is Suitable for Split Face Tiles?

-Are Split Face Tiles Suitable for Bathrooms?
+Are Split Face Tiles Suitable for Bathrooms and Shower Walls?

 Can Split Face Tiles Be Cut During Installation?